MariaGGGMMM/Simple-CTK-Program/README.md

 # Simple-CTK-Program
-this is a simple program
+this is a simple program nnn